History

 2005

-• Designated as the first Foreign University, Japan Campus, by the Ministry of Education, Culture, Sports, Science and Technology
+• Designated as the first Foreign University, Japan Campus by the Ministry of Education, Culture, Sports, Science and Technology

 2006

-• Concluded an agreement on joint activities with Tokyo's Minato City
+• Concluded an Agreement on Joint Activities with Tokyo's Minato City

 2007

-• Celebrates 25th anniversary
+• Held 25th anniversary symposium

 • Changed the name of the Academic Preparation Program (APP) to the Academic English Program (AEP)